hubidu/heimdall-io/report-app/README.md

 ## In Progress

+- Label tests with a final result after processing tags
 - Well known Tags: When test is tagged as @failing don't show it in "failed recently"

 ## Backlog V 2.1